 Oil pastels have been one of the most famous art media for artists, and it is getting more popular every day, and it’s not a mystery why.
-Oil pastels typically have highly saturated pigmentations, and it also holds its colors over time since it has a high saturation of binders containing the pigments.
-And oil pastels are incredibly versatile, in a way that it can be applied and used on most surfaces, whether smooth or textured.
+Oil pastels typically have highly saturated pigmentations, and it also holds their colors over time since it has a high saturation of binders containing the pigments.
+And oil pastels are incredibly versatile, in a way that they can be applied and used on most surfaces, whether smooth or textured.

 Best Paper for Oil Pastel on the Market

 The products that we will mention in this list are all great and best used with oil pastels.
 Although these papers will differ with the amount of texture and tooth.
 A more toothy paper will be better for layering, while a paper with barely enough tooth will be excellent for precise illustrations.
 Stick at the end for more tips in choosing the best paper for you.

 Best for Oil Pastels

 |Arches Oil Painting Pad|

 Best For Beginners